When I read the study that revealed mothers work on average 98 hours a week I was relieved.

 I'm giving myself a break from doing ALL THE THINGS, and sending more tasks to my husband to manage during his business trips.
 School forms can be filled out remotely, doctor's appointments can be scheduled, soccer clubs can be joined—even while he travels.
 Involved dads, FTW!

-I’m giving myself a break from not taking a break, and committed to a getaway with my work partner, a winter vacation with my sister, and a 2018 anniversary trip with my husband. ✈️
+I'm giving myself a break from not taking a break, and committed to a getaway with my work partner, a winter vacation with my sister, and an anniversary trip with my husband. ✈️

 I'm giving myself a break from not being enough.
 While I still have lots of #GOALS, I'm focusing less on the feeling of inadequacy, and more on the on tiny steps I'll take to get there.